ISAITB/docs-itb-ta/source/exportimport/index.rst

 Step 2: Review and complete the import
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this screen you see the detailed actions that will be carried out as a result of the import.
-Actions are displayed under two main categories,
+Actions are displayed under three main categories -
-**Domains** and **Communities** that are displayed as follows:
+**Domains**, **Communities** and **System settings** - that are displayed as follows:

 * The **Domains** group is displayed if you are importing a domain or a community that is linked to a domain.
 * The **Communities** group is displayed if you are importing a community.
+* The **System settings** group is displayed if you are importing a community with included system settings, or only system settings.

 Next to each group you also see the count of its items which at the top level will always be 1.